 - This activity extends the students' knowledge from the Pre-primary Learning activities: My body inside and out and Bodies similarities and differences. - Children need to know the correct names for the parts of their body.
 Using the correct terminology helps them to speak without embarrassment so that they have the language to ask questions, seek help and explain any changes of concern accurately.
 This is particularly important for protecting children against sexual abuse. - The correct names of the private parts are vulva, vagina, breasts, penis, testicles, anus and buttocks (or bottom). - People often use the word 'vagina' when they mean 'vulva'.
 The vagina is the inside tube leading up to the uterus (womb).
-The vulva is the outside part made up of the clitoris and the labia (inner and outer lips). - Read Educators note: Protective behaviours education so teachers are aware of the concepts of protective behaviours education. - 'Public' body parts depend on cultural contexts.
+The vulva is the outside part made up of the clitoris and the labia (inner and outer lips). - 'Public' body parts depend on cultural contexts.
 Some cultures consider hair, face, arms, stomach, etc 'private' body parts in the sense that they are covered up in public.
 However, for the purpose of protective behaviours, 'private' body parts refers to the sexual body parts. - Body diversity approximately 1.7% of the population are born with intersex variations.
 It is possible that there will be children in the class that have intersex variations some may be aware of this and others may not.
 It is important to acknowledge this diversity when facilitating lessons on physical sex characteristics.
-For more information read the Background teacher note: Intersex variations.

-• Gender diversity - it is estimated that between 1.2% and 4% of Australian young people are gender diverse or transgender.
+For more information read the Background teacher note: Intersex variations. - Gender diversity it is estimated that between 1.2% and 4% of Australian young people are gender diverse or transgender.
 This is when someone's sense of being male or female is different from the se they were assigned at birth.
 When teaching lessons about physical sex characteristics, it is important to understand and acknowledge this diversity.
 It is possible that children in the class may be gender diverse and may disclose this information in discussions.
 For more information read the Background teacher note: Gender diversity.